 The Regulations will prescribe the class of building to which the Act applies.
-UDIA welcomes the announcement the scheme will initially be limited to Class 2 buildings.
+In the first instance, UDIA would limit this scheme to Class 2 buildings.

 The crisis in confidence that the community has been feeling in relation to building quality has also been limited to Class 2 buildings, therefore it is likely this response has been designed for this building type.